ndiego/social-sharing-block/README.md

 **This plugin requires WordPress 5.9+ or 5.8+ with [Gutenberg](https://wordpress.org/plugins/gutenberg/) active.**

 A simple little block that allows you to add social share icons to the Block Editor.
+Choose from 10+ of the most popular social channels.

 ### Sharing Options